WordPress

 Why Consistent WordPress Maintenance Matters

 • Automate daily backups of both files and database.
-A backup without the database is only half a lifeboat.
-I recommend UpDraft Plus for this.
-Just set it and it works.
+A backup that excludes the database is incomplete and insufficient for full restoration.
+Consider using a reputable backup plugin like UpDraft Plus for automated daily backups.

 • Store copies off-site in at least two locations—think secure cloud storage plus local encrypted drive.